Arrangement of lines: Triangles in arrangements

 Additionally there are many other examples of sporadic simplicial arrangements that do not fit into any known infinite family.

+Conjecturally, there are only finitely many of them.
+This is known to be true under a linear bound on the number of double points.
 As Branko Grünbaum writes, simplicial arrangements "appear as examples or counterexamples in many contexts of combinatorial geometry and its applications."
 For instance, simplicial arrangements form counterexamples to a conjecture on the relation between the degree of a set of differential equations and the number of invariant lines the equations may have.
 The two known counterexamples to the Dirac–Motzkin conjecture (which states that any $n$-line arrangement has at least $n/2$ ordinary points) are both simplicial.

 The dual graph of a line arrangement has one node per cell and one edge linking any pair of cells that share an edge of the arrangement.
 These graphs are partial cubes, graphs in which the nodes can be labeled by bitvectors in such a way that the graph distance equals the Hamming distance between labels.
 In the case of a line arrangement, each coordinate of the labeling assigns 0 to nodes on one side of one of the lines and 1 to nodes on the other side.
 Dual graphs of simplicial arrangements have been used to construct infinite families of 3-regular partial cubes, isomorphic to the graphs of simple zonohedra.